Continuum tensor network field states, path integral representations and the encoding of spatial symmetries: Beyond one-dimension: The continuum limit of a PEPS class

 where the operator hat serves to specify the non-trivial action on the physical field system.
 The basic tensor structure of $\widehat{M}_\epsilon(t)$ is shown in Fig.~\ref{mhatOp}, where there is also an implicit physical index at each site, coupling to the physical field $\A$, which we omit in the diagram for the sake of clarity.

 In the next section we analyse the continuum limit, and derive the desired path integral representation from the smooth fields $\epsilon^{-1/2}a_{(j,\mu),x}$ and $\epsilon^{-1/2}b_{(j,\mu),x}$.
-Assuming that $m_0^{jk}$ and $R^{jk}$ slowly vary on the lattice, the expressions for $H_m$ and $\widehat{H}_{\rm int}$ in terms of these smooth fields are obtained by the doubling of flavor index $j \rightarrow (j,\mu)$.
+On the assumption that $m_0^{jk}$ and $R^{jk}$ slowly vary on the lattice, the expressions for $H_m$ and $\widehat{H}_{\rm int}$ in terms of these smooth fields are obtained by the doubling of flavor index $j \rightarrow (j,\mu)$.
 The same happens for the indices of the kinetic term $H_h$, but with added feature of a parity flip $\sigma_x \leftrightarrow \sigma_z \sigma_x \sigma_z$ relating the two flavors.
-This discrete transformation is itself a Lorentz symmetry and ensures that the total field state will possess the full symmetry group, as we shall see later.
+As we shall see later, since this discrete symmetry is itself a Lorentz symmetry the total field state that arises will possess the full symmetry group that we require.